eandvaag/agricounter/README.md

 To stop the Docker container without removing the PostGreSQL volume, use `./agricounter_ctl.py --down`.
 The container can then be rebuilt with `./agricounter_ctl.py --up`.
 To stop the container and remove the PostGreSQL volume, use `./agricounter_ctl.py --destroy`.

+When a AgriCounter Docker instance is created with `./agricounter_ctl.py -c`, only the administrator account is seeded to the database.
+In order to add regular user accounts, it is necessary to log in as the administrator and add the new user accounts through the administrator web page interface.
+It is also necessary to specify the object classes that the AgriCounter tool will be used to detect (e.g., "Canola Seedling").
+This is also done from the administrator's web page.

 ### Non-Docker Install